teohxuen/website/content/guides/setup.md

 disableAnchoredHeadings: false
 ---

+## Preface

+Note that this is **not** part of CDE4301 Final Report but documentation for future team members working on the Power Management Board.

+---

 After connecting PMB to battery need to press the wake button to wake the BQ40Z50

 FET_EN needs to be turned on for BQ to control the FET